sagemath/trac_to_gh/Issue 1401.md

 # Issue 1401: deprecate A[n] for n a matrix (easy to implement usability improvement)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1401

 Original creator: was